Catfish Hunter: Later life

 He returned to his farm in Hertford where he grew soybeans, corn, peanuts, and cotton, and was a spokesman for diabetes awareness.
 Hunter noticed arm weakness while hunting in the winter of 1997–1998.
 He was diagnosed with amyotrophic lateral sclerosis (ALS), or Lou Gehrig's disease.

-Hunter died at his home in Hertford in 1999 at age 53, a year after his ALS diagnosis.
-A month before his death, Hunter fell and hit his head on concrete steps at home.
+Hunter died at his home in Hertford on September 9, 1999, at age 53, a year after his ALS diagnosis.
+A month before his death, on August 8, Hunter fell and hit his head on concrete steps at home.
 He was unconscious for several days after the fall, but he had returned home from that hospitalization when he died.
 Hunter is interred at Cedarwood Cemetery in Hertford, adjacent to the field where he played high school baseball.

 Legacy

 Honors

 Along with Billy Williams and Ray Dandridge, Hunter was inducted into the Baseball Hall of Fame in Cooperstown in 1987.
 At the time, Hall of Fame officials would always defer to the player's wishes in determining which team would be memorialized on his Hall of Fame Plaque.
 Before and after his induction, Hunter spoke highly of his experiences with both the Athletics and Yankees and his appreciation for both team owners, Charlie Finley and George Steinbrenner.
 For this reason, he declined to choose a team; accordingly, his plaque depicts him with no logo on his cap.
 He was credited by Steinbrenner as the cornerstone of the Yankees in their return to championship form.

 In 1990, Hunter was inducted into the Bay Area Sports Hall of Fame.
 In 2004, the Oakland Athletics began the Catfish Hunter Award.
-His number 27 was retired by the Oakland Athletics in a pre-game ceremony on June 9, 1991, the first in the franchise's 90 year history.
+His number 27 was retired by the Oakland Athletics in a pre-game ceremony on June 9, 1991, the first in the franchise's 90-year history.

 The Jim "Catfish" Hunter Memorial is located in Hertford.
 An annual softball event is held in Hertford in memory of Hunter.
 All proceeds from the weekend benefit ALS research.
 The tournament has raised over $200,000 since 1999.

-On September 5, 2018, Hunter was inducted into the Oakland Athletics first Hall of Fame class, with wife, Helen, there to receive the honor.
+On September 5, 2018, Hunter was inducted into the Oakland Athletics first Hall of Fame class, with his widow, Helen, in attendance to receive the posthumous honor.